40 Healthy Food Ideas That Actually Taste Amazing

 40) Trail Mix

-What Trail Mix gets you: The ideal snack for hiking and work: it’s easy to carry and incredibly easy to enjoy.
-Also, it’s an improvement to make your own trail mix since most store-bought mixes are mostly sugar from ingredients like sugar-coated nuts, M&Ms, or sweetened dried cranberries.
+What Trail Mix gets you: It’s the perfect snack for hiking and for working, as it’s both easy to carry and easy to eat.
+Also, it’s better to make your own trail mix instead of buying a mix, as most pre-packaged mixes are filled with sugar from things like sugar-coated nuts, M&Ms, or sweetened dried cranberries.

-In a bowl combine: 1 cup of raw or dry roasted nuts (your choice of almonds, walnuts, cashews, pistachios, etc.), 1/2 cup of pumpkin/sunflower seeds, 1/2 cup of unsweetened dried fruit (apricots, mulberries, NOT sweetened cranberries, raisins), and 1/4 cup of dark chocolate chips or chopped chocolate.
-Combine and store in a jar.
-For a visual cue on texture: the mix should predominantly be brown and tan rather than jewel toned.
+In a bowl, mix together: 1 cup of raw or dry roasted nuts (including almonds, walnuts, cashews, pistachios, etc.), a 1/2 cup of either pumpkin or sunflower seeds, a 1/2 cup of unsweetened dried fruit (apricots, mulberries, NO sweetened cranberries or raisins), and 1/4 cup of dark chocolate chips or chopped chocolate.
+Mix and keep in a jar.
+The mixture for an image reference should be mostly brown and tan instead of jewel colors.

-If you want to make it salty instead of sweet, remove the chocolate and dried fruit and add pretzel pieces, roasted edamame, or sesame sticks.
-For chewy texture without extra sugar, add coconut flakes.
+To make it salty rather than sweet, take out the chocolate and dried fruit and put in pieces of pretzels, roasted edamame, or sesame sticks.
+If you want to add a chewy texture without extra sugar, add coconut flakes.